 Due to COVID-19, many countries introduced tax reforms to increase economic growth, promote environmental and social issues, support investment, and increase tax compliance amid the pandemic disruptions.6 Tax laws have become more detailed and specific, increasing significantly in complexity over the last two decades, especially in the United States.
-Title 26 of the US Code, which consists of federal statuary tax laws, has swelled from approximately 3,200 pages in 2000 to approximately 4,000 pages in 2021 (see figure 1).7 One example of regulatory changes driving increased reporting requirements is Schedules K-2 and K-3 filings (20+ pages of new standardized reporting) in addition to Schedule K-1 filings by partnerships in the US for international tax-relevant items.8 The additional Schedules K-2 and K-3 reporting require new processes, a time and resource-intensive exercise, to systematically gather, analyze, and report accurate data.
+Title 26 of the US Code, which consists of federal statuary tax laws, has swelled from approximately 3,200 pages in 2000 to approximately 4,000 pages in 2021 (see figure 1).7 One example of regulatory changes driving increased reporting requirements is Schedules K-2 and K-3 filings (20+ pages of new standardized reporting) in addition to Schedule K-1 filings by partnerships in the US for international tax-relevant items.8 The additional Schedules K-2 and K-3 reporting require new processes, a time and resource-intensive exercise, to systematically gather, analyse, and report accurate data.
 Regulatory pressure continues to increase stress on tax department operations.

 Many tax departments function on manual processes coupled with limited digital support for data collection and processing activities.
-As tax regulations become more interconnected, tax departments may be required to digitize in order to keep up with the flexibility and speed of reporting requirements.
+As tax regulations become more interconnected, tax departments may be required to digitise in order to keep up with the flexibility and speed of reporting requirements.
 According to a Deloitte survey, 70% of survey respondents across industries, including financial services, predict that government revenue authorities will have more direct access to their systems within three years.9 Furthermore, some revenue authorities are shifting to real-time digital tax compliance models requiring a quick turnaround.10 To keep up, taxation systems may need to connect a company’s internal data sources with the compliance systems of revenue authorities.
 Compliance with emerging real-time data requirements may push tax departments to digitally transform, adding additional operational burdens to an already strained tax department.

-Implementation of strategic operating model changes may help tax departments focus resources and increase opportunities to contribute more meaningfully through activities such as strategic planning, tactical business advisory support, and management insights.
+Implementation of strategic operating model changes may help tax departments focus resources and increase opportunities to contribute more meaningfully through activities such as strategic planning, tactical business advisory support and management insights.

 Technology can help firms more efficiently tackle the highly resource-intensive tax compliance process.
 It also needs to be agile and scalable to handle the frequent changes in the complex tax ecosystem.
 Although tax may be a critical function for operations, finance leadership may prefer to allocate resources to functions that contribute more directly to customer success.
-According to a cross-industry survey, lack of resources and budget top the list of reasons for respondents’ underutilization of technology in tax operations.11 Strategic changes to the tax department's operations can help firms mitigate the costly and burdensome exercise of continuously upgrading technology systems by leveraging the services of an external service provider.
+According to a cross-industry survey, lack of resources and budget top the list of reasons for respondents’ underutilisation of technology in tax operations.11 Strategic changes to the tax department's operations can help firms mitigate the costly and burdensome exercise of continuously upgrading technology systems by leveraging the services of an external service provider.

 Some companies now expect tax functions to contribute more strategically as they accelerate digital transformation.
 According to a Deloitte survey, 67% of respondents from the financial services industry expect increased demand for tax advisory support for digital business models.12 To keep up with evolving responsibilities, firms may also need to upskill talent as tax professionals of the future could require a very diverse skill set.
-The diverse skills required are expected to include global project management, data management, technology application, process optimization, and strategic business advisory.13 Strategic outsourcing can relieve the firm's tax department from talent hiring, retaining, and upskilling responsibilities and allow the retained employees to focus on oversight and higher value-add items.
+The diverse skills required are expected to include global project management, data management, technology application, process optimisation, and strategic business advisory.13 Strategic outsourcing can relieve the firm's tax department from talent hiring, retaining and upskilling responsibilities and allow the retained employees to focus on oversight and higher value-add items.

 However, one of the most important factors that make a case for implementing strategic operating model changes is the cost savings potential.
 The Deloitte Center for Financial Services developed a proprietary model that forecasts how much expenditure an investment management firm's tax department can save through these strategic changes.
 The model predicts savings from as much as 23% to 31% of the tax department's total cost, depending on the firm's current level of outsourcing.
-Factors that could contribute to savings include better employee utilization, process efficiencies, hiring and replacement cost savings, and other synergies accrued from consolidation of operations to leveraging one service provider.
+Factors that could contribute to savings include better employee utilisation, process efficiencies, hiring and replacement cost savings, and other synergies accrued from consolidation of operations to leveraging one service provider.
 Improved technology and process efficiencies are the major expected contributors to cost savings, not reductions in force.
-For an industry facing margin pressures, such savings can translate into an operating profit margin rise of 14 to 19bps.14 The model predicts that the realized savings reach their full potential gradually in three to four stages as the transition proceeds, as effective communication, talent transition, and process and technology realignment take time for fruition.
-Each stage may typically last 3—12 months depending on the organization's size.
-Furthermore, the model assumes that the level of work remains the same; however, since the tax regulatory environment continues to grow in complexity, the realized savings may exceed the estimates.
-The model also forecasts that the US investment management industry could potentially save about US$3.5 billion over the next five years through strategic operating model changes in their tax departments, assuming that the sector starts realizing the full potential of savings.15
+For an industry facing margin pressures, such savings can translate into an operating profit margin rise of 14 to 19bps.14 The model predicts that the realised savings reach their full potential gradually in three to four stages as the transition proceeds, as effective communication, talent transition and process and technology realignment take time for fruition.
+Each stage may typically last 3—12 months depending on the organisation's size.
+Furthermore, the model assumes that the level of work remains the same; however, since the tax regulatory environment continues to grow in complexity, the realised savings may exceed the estimates.
+The model also forecasts that the US investment management industry could potentially save about US$3.5 billion over the next five years through strategic operating model changes in their tax departments, assuming that the sector starts realising the full potential of savings.15

 In a nutshell, these strategic solutions can help firms establish a tax operating model that creates opportunities to save costs and repurpose resources from managing critical operational tasks to performing tasks that more directly drive value for customers and the firm.

-Here’s a scenario of how a theoretical investment management firm with characteristics based on multiple sources for business metrics and Deloitte Center for Financial Services analysis saved 26% of their tax department expenditure by implementing strategic tax operating model changes.16 The theoretical firm reached the full potential of savings in four stages; let us analyze the cost saved across all stages.
+Here’s a scenario of how a theoretical investment management firm with characteristics based on multiple sources for business metrics and Deloitte Center for Financial Services analysis saved 26% of their tax department expenditure by implementing strategic tax operating model changes.16 The theoretical firm reached the full potential of savings in four stages; let us analyse the cost saved across all stages.

 All stages are cumulative and include savings accrued in the previous stages.

 Stage 2: Added savings accrued due to operating on a common technology infrastructure.
-Savings were realized due to efficiency improvements from the unification of reporting systems.
+Savings were realised due to efficiency improvements from the unification of reporting systems.
 An example of this unified reporting includes the use of a dashboard for reporting updates from different data streams instead of disjointed mechanisms used by various internal business functions and external vendors.